 Team members thought managers were under-equipped to support them with mental health struggles - and many managers thought so too.

-Overall, the larger the company, the less employees felt their managers were equipped to manage employee mental health issues.
+Overall, the larger the company, the fewer employees felt their managers were equipped to manage employee mental health issues.

 Trust between managers and team members was worse in large companies

 In June 2021, as we begin the slow shift back to a new normal, there still seems to be more of a trust problem in larger teams than smaller ones - but overall, there are still a significant number of employees who don’t feel safe or comfortable confiding in their managers when they’re struggling.

 A notable proportion of companies overall didn’t rise to the challenge of providing adequate support to their team members through COVID.
 Most failed to provide mental health support training to their managers and did not have company cultures able to fight presenteeism and promote psychological safety in their teams.
 Team members in small companies overall fared worse than those in larger companies.

 One key takeaway from the figures is that a company culture that values a healthy work-life balance, candour and genuine interpersonal relationships can have a huge positive impact on the wellbeing and productivity of the team overall.
 Without the cornerstones, which can be broken down into the pillars of CultureOps, there is a higher risk of burnout, resentment towards fellow colleagues and team divisions.

 Research carried out and data provided by Spill.